corda/corda-docs-portal/content/en/platform/corda/4.13/community/wire-format.md

 * **Fields:** A list of *FIELD* records

-The label will typically be unused and left as null - it’s here to match the AMQP specification and could in future contain arbitrary unstructured text, e.g. a javadoc explaining more about the semantics of the field.
+The label will typically be unused and left as null - it’s here to match the AMQP specification and could in future contain arbitrary unstructured text; for example, a Javadoc explaining more about the semantics of the field.
 The “provides list” is a set of strings naming Java interfaces that the original type implements.
 It can be used to work with messages generically in a strongly typed, safe manner.
 Rather than guessing whether a type is meant to be a Foo or Bar based on matching with the field names, the schema itself declares what contracts it is intended to meet.